abinit/abinit/doc/tutorial/compilation.md

 where we have used the `CC` variable to specify that we want to use the `mpicc` wrapper installed previously.
 This step is important if we want to activate support for parallel IO.
+At the end of the configure step, you should have

 ```sh
 # NetCDF C Configuration Summary